 Sustainability at Charles Sturt in partnership with the Charles Sturt University research community have produced the Charles Sturt University Sustainable Research Guidelines as a result of work implemented across 2018 and finalised in 2019.

 The objective of this guidelines are to enable the inclusion of sustainability principles and best practice in all aspects of Charles Sturt University’s research operations.

 The guidelines are a key action identified in the Learning in Future Environments (LiFE) Index process to progress Charles Sturt University towards best practice in the Research framework.

 The Sustainable Research Guidelines apply to all University staff, students and agents engaged in any research activity attributable to Charles Sturt University.
 As the university increases its alignment with LiFE best practice, the guide will be updated to enable access to valuable resources outlining sustainable practice.

 We believe that this may be the first time a tertiary institution in Australia have developed such a set of guidelines specifically aimed at reducing our environmental footprint associated with our research activities.

-CSU researchers have a wide-reaching impact with their research as demonstrated by our research case studies.
+Charles Sturt University researchers have a wide-reaching impact with their research as demonstrated by our research case studies.

-CSU has developed a Research Narrative to guide our research activity.
+Charles Sturt University has developed a Research Narrative to guide our research activity.